darkrenaissance/darkfi/doc/src/testnet/token.md

 tokens in order to be able to perform transactions, since that token is used to pay the transaction fees.
 You can obtain `DRK` either by successfully mining a block that gets finalized or by asking for some by the community on `darkirc` and/or your comrades.
+Don't forget to tell them to add the `--half-split` flag when they create the transfer transaction, so you get more than one coins to play with.

 After you request some `DRK` and the other party submitted a transaction to the network, it should be in the consensus' mempool, waiting for